BrandonZacharie/node-redis-server/README.md

 server.open((err) => {
   if (err === null) {
-    // You may now connect a client to the server bound to port 6379.
+    // You may now connect a client to the Redis
+    // server bound to `server.port` (e.g. 6379).
   }
 });